Child Custody Lawyers in Sacramento, California

 If your child or children have been moved by the other parent to a different state without telling you, you have a variety of options open to you to take action.
 The most serious might be to accuse the parent of child stealing — which is a criminal offense under federal law.

 The majority of parents are quite reasonable people in their roles as parents and the court is the one faced with agreeing on parenting time if the parties are unable to work out an agreement.
-Our firm will work alongside you, to work out a fair parenting plan that works with your day-to-day schedule.
+Our Sacramento law firm will work alongside you, to work out a fair parenting plan that works with your day-to-day schedule.
 We think that children gain from a continuing relationship with both of their parents.
-Our firm endeavors to work with you to produce a parenting situation that will permit you and your children to adapt to your separation.
+Our Sacramento Child Custody Lawyers Law Firm endeavors to work with you to produce a parenting situation that will permit you and your children to adapt to your separation.
 We also ask the respective parties to secure counseling for both themselves and the children who are involved.

-If there happens to be issues concerning abuse, neglect, mental health issues, or any type of drug abuse, drastic steps are often required in order to protect the safety of all of your children.
-In these situations it is vital to have an experienced attorney who is able to instantly take some form of action for you to get the necessary court orders.
+If there happen to be issues concerning abuse, neglect, mental health issues, or any type of drug abuse, drastic steps are often required in order to protect the safety of all of your children.
+In these situations, it is vital to have an experienced Sacramento Child Custody Attorney who is able to instantly take some form of action for you to get the necessary court orders.